 And we’re off!
 Somehow we got up early and arrived in Eugene by mid-morning to do a decent amount for the day.
 This certainly is an interesting place with some unique characters and people on the street.
 Before cruising through the hokey Lane County Historical Museum, we stopped at crumbling Civic Stadium for a look at the venerable old home of the Emeralds.
 Really hope the efforts of Save Civic Stadium work as it is sad to see an old park fall to this state.
 I’ll contribute a little to the efforts when getting back.
 Then we went downtown for the Saturday Market.
-Lots of tents, all a little too close together, so I liked the Market I saw in Madison, WI better.
-However, Eugene’s was still great and the fruit/vegetable/farmers goods selection and quality was impressive.
+Lots of tents, all a little too close together.
+It was still enjoyable and the fruit/vegetable/farmers goods selection and quality was impressive.
 Lasting memory was definitely the “Free Thinkers” section.
 We checked out the rest of the charming downtown with great restaurants, bars and eye-pleasing landscaped walkways.
 This is a very outdoor friendly city and bikers were plentiful throughout.

 We then went over to the Phil Knight Funded Unive….er, sorry, the University of Oregon.
 We checked out the Museum of Natural History and then walked campus a bit.
 It is a nice campus and having the chance to walk the outside of famed Hayward Field was special.
 Also got to see shimmering Matthew Knight Arena, while then going back and shedding a tear for MacArthur Court.
 The former Ducks basketball auditorium was one of my favorite college basketball arenas with its famed three-tiered balcony seating and deafening noise.
 Miss that place.
 Afterwards, we crossed the Willamette River to the complex housing both Autzen Stadium and PK Park.
 Eugene’s Emeralds took on Everett in a pretty good contest that saw the Ems prevail with a go-ahead home run in the 8th.
-Stadium #151 started off poorly with oddly far out parking (in a complex that also fits plenty of cars for football).
+Stadium #152 started off poorly with oddly far out parking (in a complex that also fits plenty of cars for football).
 Then much of the park was designed for UO and it felt like the Emeralds were an afterthought.
 But once I inside, I really liked PK.
-Excellent intimate design here with a steep seating pitch.
-Fun crowd too that got into the game and this was one of the rare times a mascot entertained me (great job Sluggo!).
+It is an excellent intimate design with a steep seating pitch.
+The crowd was fun too as they got into the game and this was one of the rare times a mascot entertained me (great job Sluggo!).
 Lots more in the review coming in a few weeks.
 Well, this post went longer than I wanted, we’ll see if I’m able to keep the upcoming days a little shorter.

-It’s smokey here in Oregon and being from the East Coast, I thought haze at first, but its smoke from wildfires to the south.
+It’s smoky here in Oregon and being from the East Coast, I thought it was haze at first, but it’s smoke from wildfires to the south.
 Little nervous driving over the next few days and hoping we don’t run into problems.
-Today there were no issues as from Eugene in the Willamette Valley, we went over and through the Cascades.
-It’s a cool ride on Rt.124 and the best views came at the lookout where we saw the Three Sisters mountain-peaks (still snow-covered).
+Today, there were no issues as we went from the Willamette Valley through the Cascades to the High Desert.
+It’s a cool ride on Rt.124 and the best views came at the lookout where we saw the Three Sisters mountain peaks (still snow-covered).
 Sad though as the nearby landscape was burned and charred from the 2003 B&B Complex Fire.
 We got into Central Oregon and the High Desert area late morning and set up shop in Bend, where there is plenty to do.
 We started at the Newberry National Volcanic Monument.
 Not really a monument, but more of a national park.
-Lava Butte is a cinder cone and I never imagined myself on a volcano, but there were we were!
-We had the chance to drive up the cone and look down into the crater along with check out the surrounding views.
+Lava Butte is a cinder cone and I never imagined myself on a volcano, but there we were!
+We had the chance to drive up the cone and look down into the crater along with enjoying the surrounding views.
 Back down near the Visitors Center (which was terrific by the way), you can walk on the old lava flows and it takes some concentration on the creaking, jagged black rock.
-A short drive away is the Lave River Cave, a unique tube formed by lava.
+A short drive away is the Lava River Cave, a unique tube formed by lava.
 The 42 degree pitch black (but lantern-lit) walk is fun for about 30 minutes, then gets quite monotonous the rest of the way and starts feeling like survival until seeing light again.

 Not often do I use Hotwire, but hotel prices were high in Bend, so I took a chance and landed a great $109 deal at the Riverview Hotel.
 Can’t figure out if this really is a fancy place, or one pretending to be.
 We had dinner there, but beforehand, I was able to check out the Bend Elks.
 They play at Vince Genna Stadium in the WCBL (summer collegiate-league).
 With a capacity of 3,200, they didn’t make The List, so no official review.
-At least I think, I’ll be emailing their staff to make sure (just in case, I got all the pictures I needed).
-Anyways, wasn’t sure if I was going have time to make the game, but it worked out and was able to see about 6 innings of their victory vs Medford.
+Wasn’t sure if I was going have time to make the game, but it worked out and we were able to see about 6 innings of their victory vs Medford.
 It’s an old venue with cool nooks and crannies to the concourse and outside.
-Not exactly charming inside with no roof and lots of bleachers, but there was a good crowd on hand that gave the kids a nice hand through the game.
-It is the biggest park in the league and it’s always great to get watch the small-town charm of a team and league like that.
+It’s not exactly charming inside with no roof and lots of bleachers, but there was a good crowd that gave the kids a nice hand through the game.
+It is the biggest park in the league and it’s always great to get to watch the small-town charm of a team and league like that.
 No sports for the next few days before ending the trip with three in a row.

-I forgot to snap a picture of Volcanoes Stadium with my cell phone for easy remote transfer online, so the above one is from Stadium Journey.
-Anyway, one leftover from yesterday in Portland, here is a breakdown of the sports apparel I saw people wearing thru the day: 1) Oregon Ducks, (2) Portland Timbers (3) Seattle Seahawks (4) Oregon State Beavers and (5) Portland Trail Blazers.
+One leftover note from yesterday in Portland…here is a breakdown of the sports apparel I saw people wearing thru the day: 1) Oregon Ducks, (2) Portland Timbers (3) Seattle Seahawks (4) Oregon State Beavers and (5) Portland Trail Blazers.
 I always find it interesting to gauge the popularity of teams in that respect.

-Stadium #152 came about 15 minutes away in Keiser, where the Volcanoes of the Northwest League play.
+Volcanoes Stadium is about 15 minutes away from Salem, in the town of Keiser.
 What a crappy ballpark.
 First, boo to their front office and way overpricing tickets (plus telling people that the 200 level seats were ‘sold out’ and just $20 seats or grassy areas were available).
-Anyway, just an odd design with a huge walkway behind home plate and a mostly bleachered ballpark set far from the field with lots of foul territory.
+The design is terrible with a huge walkway behind home plate and a mostly bleachered ballpark set far from the field with lots of foul territory.
 Other negatives include the view of I-5, sun-weathered seats changing the color to pink and splintered picnic tables on the left-field line.
-Awk, not a fan of this place and I’m shocked it was built in 1997 and 1983.
+I’m definitely not a fan of this place and I’m shocked it was built in 1997.
 The game took forever too (3:20), but the home team prevailed with a 9-5 win.
 Not all of the parks will be great and that keeps things interesting.

 One more geographical region we ventured into today as it was over the Coastal Range to the Oregon Coast.
-GPS (I refer to her as Garmina) had a little snafu getting out there as we had a few different route options, but it wasn’t too bad.
+Our GPS (I refer to her as Garmina) had a little snafu getting out there, but we still made it ok.
 We spent time in Astoria, which has a very unique layout, and got a great overhead lay of the land by climbing the Astoria Column.
 Every city should have some sort of lookout.
 The Pacific climate was as expected: cloudy, cool and windy.
 Back downtown, we ate at Baked Alaska, then went to the Columbia River Maritime Museum.
-While in the city, I couldn’t stop saying out loud: “Put That Cookie Down Now!” as Kindergarten Cop was filmed here in Astoria (so was the Goonies).
-Then later in the afternoon, we dipped our feet in the ocean at Sunset Beach.
+While in the city, I couldn’t stop saying out loud: “Put That Cookie Down Now!” as Kindergarten Cop was filmed here in Astoria (so were The Goonies).
+Later in the afternoon, we dipped our feet in the ocean at Sunset Beach.

 It was an hour and a half back on winding Route 26 to Hillsboro, where a visit to young Ron Tonkin Field went very well.
 It was a packed night and you can see why at least some sort of baseball team should be in the Portland Metro.
-Loved the design of this ballpark and their space utilization is excellent and inviting for those looking to mill around and just hang out.
+Unlike last night, I loved the design of this ballpark and their space utilization is excellent.
+It is inviting for those looking to mill around and just hang out as well (the new hip ballpark goers).
 They did a lot of great things in this ballpark and though I’m not a huge fan of the actual seating bowl, everything else is done quite well.
 I also love that nickname of “Hops” and they have great, clean uniforms (unlike the over-the-top ones from Eugene).
 It’s amazing how much this area loves beer and nearly every adult had one in hand at this game.
 The crowd was good and energetic, just too bad so many left after the 6th inning.
 Hillsboro unfortunately lost this one and we are now 2-1 on this trip.